 Type your hotel name in the search bar.
 From here, you can search All Pins, People, or Boards.
 This function will search pins that list the keyword you typed (your hotel) as well as very close variations.
-You can also enter a hashtag and search through those pins as well, though this would probably only be useful if you have a strong hashtag associated with your hotel.
+You can also enter a hashtag and search through those pins as well, though this would probably only be useful if you have an active hashtag associated with your hotel.

-You can also encourage users to share their photos and videos with you either directly on a post or by using a brand specific hashtag.
+You can also encourage users to share their photos and videos with you either directly on a post or by using a brand-specific hashtag.
 When choosing a hashtag, make sure that it is not currently being used by another brand to avoid confusion.

-Using User Generated Content
+Using User-Generated Content